fylein/workflows/README.md

 - Get approval from one of the designated reviewers (specified in the workflow inputs).
 - Once approved, re-run the workflow - it will pass if approved by an authorized reviewer.

+### Edge Cases and Troubleshooting

+1. **False Positives**: JSCPD may flag code that appears similar but serves different purposes.
+In such cases:
+   - Document why the duplication is necessary in your PR description
+   - Consider adding comments in the code explaining why similar patterns exist
+   - Request reviewer approval with detailed justification

+2. **Third-Party Code**: If your project includes third-party libraries that contain duplication:
+   - Exclude vendor directories from the scan
+   - Document these exclusions in your project documentation
+   - Consider using package managers instead of including third-party code directly

 ## EOL/Outdated JS Scan

 ### What It Does